Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 6

 Sunday June 2nd

-Terribly cold wind this morning early
+Terribly cold wind this morning early;

 blew down hospital tent.
-Get in
+Sit in

-[[?]].
-Column move on 5 m.
+spider; Column move on 5 m.

 Greer & I go down again to yesterday's